-Both, responsive website design and a standalone mobile site, when done properly, will transform your website to be accessible to end-users on all types of devices and screen sizes; They both offer an optimized version of your full site, mobile friendly navigation and quicker load time.
+Both, responsive website design and a standalone mobile site, when done properly, will transform a website to be accessible to end-users on all types of devices and screen sizes; They both offer an optimized version of your full site, mobile friendly navigation and quicker load time.
 So what exactly are the differences?, let's go into more detail and see the cons and pros of both mobile solutions below.

 With responsive web design, the desktop website and the mobile website are both one and the same website, whereby the underlying code automatically adjusts the web page layout according to the users device and screen size (large or small), and by orientation (portrait or landscape).
 Responsive design shifts your site between these layouts on-the-fly.